International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - `callbackAddress` is a URI indicating where messages to the consumer should be sent in asynchronous settings.
 If the address is not understood, the provider MUST return an
   UNRECOVERABLE error.

-> Comment sba (25.11.2022): What happens if the provider discovers that the callbackAddress is wrong/endpoint unavailable?
-Whom to send the error message to?

 ### 2. ContractAgreementMessage

 **Sent by**: Provider